octothefeline/toontown-gag-roller/README.md

 This site is build from scratch using plain HTML, CSS, and Javascript.
 You won't be finding any frontend libraries in this repo.

+I am by no means a web developer, nor a designer.
+This is just a for-fun project that I hope will be entertaining for people to play around with.

 ## Running Locally

 Clone this repository, and simply run an HTTP server (such as [http-server](https://github.com/http-party/http-server)) inside the project's root directory.